neelsmith/DigitalGreek/code/quickexx.md

 ### Manipulating accents

-Removing and adding accents to words:  default orthography.
+Removing and adding accents to words:  the `PolytonicGreek` package defaults to literary Greek orthography.

 ```julia:./code_home/imports